microsoft/codecoverage/samples/VisualStudio/scenarios/scenario04/reportTypeView/ReportTypeView.md

   1. Project view shows classes in both project nodes.
 Coverage statistics are according to respective project.
   ![project view report](project-view-report.png)
-  2. Source view takes show combines coverage statistics for all classes and methods present in a file.
+  2. Source view combines coverage statistics for all classes and methods present in a file.
   ![source view report](source-view-report.png)